JetBrains/kotlin-web-site/pages/docs/reference/typecasts.md

 Note that *null*{: .keyword } cannot be cast to `String` as this type is not [nullable](null-safety.html), i.e. if `y` is null, the code above throws an exception.
-To make such code correct for null values, use the nullable type at the right hand side of the cast:
+To make such code correct for null values, use the nullable type on the right hand side of the cast:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>